 In recent years Greek yogurt has become increasingly popular and available in the United States.
 To a limited extent, it works as a substitute for quark so in the new edition of Spoonfuls of Germany I included a few recipes that call for quark, for example, Schmand und Glumse, a spread with hard-boiled egg and chives from East Prussia where quark was called Glumse.
 Many regions in Germany, as well as Austria, where quark is also a staple, have their own names for quark.

-Homemade quark and Greek yogurt are best used in uncooked desserts, spreads, dips and the like.
+Homemade quark is best used in uncooked desserts, spreads, dips and the like.
 In baked goods the results are not the same as with quark.
 Yet baking is one of the many uses for quark.
 It makes wonderfully moist and flavorful cakes and pastries, sweet or savory.

 In November 2003 The New York Times published an article by Melissa Clark about quark.
 She praised its flavor, consistency and versatility and reported that in New York City quark was getting the attention of chefs.
 This, I hoped back then, would kick off a nationwide quark avalanche.
 It didn’t.